nerc-esces/python-advanced-esces/_episodes/05-numpy-and-numba.md

 ## Numba Jit decorator

 Numba can also speed up things that don't work element-wise at all.
-Numba provides the @jit decorator to compile functions and can parallelize loops using prange for NumPy arrays.
+Numba provides the @jit decorator to compile functions and can parallelize loops using range for NumPy arrays.

 ~~~
 %env NUMBA_NUM_THREADS=4